Angioedema is the rapid swelling (edema) of the dermis, subcutaneous tissue, submucosal tissues, or mucous membranes as a result of vascular leakage.

 - The recommended dose is 30 mg subcutaneously in the abdominal area.

 Airway protection is the most important consideration with laryngeal involvement.

 Early intubation may be preferred.
 When intubation is required, the patient should be sent to intensive care unit.

 Without urticaria, clinicians must rule out hereditary angioedema, acquired C1-INH deficiency, and ACE inhibitor−induced angioedema.
-Following triggers may be confirmed or excluded.
-If present and possible [like use of drugs] the triggers should be removed.
+The following triggers may be confirmed or excluded.
+If present and possible [like the use of drugs] the triggers should be removed.

 - Food allergies

 - Physical factors (eg, vibrations, cold or heat, or pressure)

 Depending on the etiology of the angioedema, management can vary.
 Angioedema with unidentifiable causes can be regarded as histaminergic or nonhistaminergic.

 Treatment of Histaminergic Angioedema